sgillespie/lambda-calculus/doc/system-f.md

-# System F
+# Introduction
-System F is a typed variant of the Lambda Calculus.
-It is an extension to another typed &lambda; known as the Simply Typed Lambda Calculus.
-Additionally, System F introduces the concept of generic types, also called polymorphic types [1].
+Pure &lambda; can easily be extended with a static type system.
+We explore two such systems, the *Simply Typed Lambda Calculus* and *System F*.
+The Simply Typed Lambda Calculus, abbreviated as &lambda;<sub>&rarr;</sub> is the simplest typed &lambda;. *System F*  is an extension of &lambda;<sub>&rarr;</sub> that introduces the concept of generic types, also called polymorphic types [1].

 In general, type systems aim to eliminate certain programming errors [3].
-A good type system should reject ill-typed programs, while not being too conservative-- that is, it accepts most valid programs [2].
+A good type system should reject ill-typed programs, while accepting most valid programs [2].
 Many functional programming languages are based on type systems similar to System F, including Haskell (System FC [4]), and ML (Hindley-Milner [5]).

 # Type Context
 A typing context is a sequence mapping free variables to their types [2].
 Given